Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

 **Fitness and uncertainty - Bayesian NN vs. Heteroscedastic dropout**

+Maybe the most important comparison to mention is the one between the two methods.
 We look at the goodness of the fit and at the uncertainty given by the credibility intervals computed on the samples of the neural network.

 The Bayesian NN gives good results.
-The function is well learnt and the uncer- tainty is pretty high, especially outside the training area.
-The MC dropout gives almost perfect predictions and null uncertainty in U(x = 0), but underestimates the uncertainty out of the central more linear part.
+Even if the function is not perfectly predicted, the uncertainty is very good, especially outside the training area: in fact, all the function is included between the credibility interval curves (94% CI).
+The MC dropout gives almost perfect predictions and null uncertainty in U(x = 0), but underestimates the uncertainty out of the central part, especially where the function is periodic.

 <p float="left">
   <img src="images/hamiltonian_bayes.png" width="400" />
   <img src="images/mc_dropout_heteroscedastic.png" width="400" />
 </p>

+From these considerations, we can say that the two methods are good for this Bayesian regression problem with the setting we’ve chosen.
+We must remark that the Bayesian Neural Network has far less nodes, making it a poorer architecture, hence its capacity to estimate the good output and the uncertainty is remarkable.
+On the other side, as we’ve already mention, we try to focus on the time of training and, in this case, the two methods are equivalent, so that the results can be correctly compared.
+In any case, the two methods give satisfactory results.

 **Fitness and uncertainty - Bayesian NN vs. Heteroscedastic dropout**